 Technology is now embedded in every facet of the student journey.
 It’s changing how students learn, how faculty teach and how higher ed institutions operate.
 IT will play a key role in the transformation of higher ed, and IT professionals should be at the core of envisioning how tech can enable their school’s futures.

-If the proper investments in the required tech capabilities and staff aren’t made, schools’ IT departments will have very little capacity for minor improvements, much less the ability to offer transformational benefits.
-Read on to learn the top four risks associated with underfunding higher ed IT departments.
+If you don’t make the proper investments in tech capabilities and staff, your IT department will have very little capacity for minor improvements, much less the ability to empower real, innovative change.
+Avoid these risks of underfunding IT at your school.

 2. Increased costs (or loss of revenue)

 Many institutions are using outdated, legacy software and operating systems.
 This can be expensive to maintain, creating unnecessary overhead costs.
 Additionally, technologically outdated campuses risk losing students because they don’t offer the digital experiences that consumers expect.
 If a school’s technology — or its IT support team — is unreliable, unsecure or offers a poor experience, students may leave.
 In these cases, technology not only undermines the initiatives of the school but directly impacts its bottom line.

 Are outdated student experiences impacting your enrollment growth?
 Download our Rethinking the Student Experience infographic to review all the places technology makes or breaks your brand.

 Outdated or insufficiently maintained systems also present a big risk to daily operations.
 For example, if Wi-Fi goes down on campus, or students and faculty are unable to access the LMS and SIS, business and educational operations can come to a halt.
 Or, if tech systems are left outdated and can’t connect with each other, faculty may spend too much time uploading files and running processes manually, and IT teams may spend most of their time patching and maintaining on-premise systems.